 Law 04-92 on the Diversification of Power Generation Costs (REFIT)

-Feed-in tariff mechanism was introduced in Algeria to speed up renewable energy deployment and help government to diversify its national energy mix.
+This feed-in tariff mechanism was introduced in Algeria to speed up renewable energy deployment and help government to diversify its national energy mix.
 It is a main financial mechanism supporting government in achieving renewable goals set in “Renewable Energy and Energy Efficiency Development Plan 2011-2030”.

-Feed-in tariff entered into force in spring 2004 being a first REFIT system in Africa.
+The scheme entered into force in spring 2004 being a first REFIT system in Africa.

 Law 04-92 obliges renewable system operator to connect power plant to the national grid.
 RES-E purchase is guaranteed up to the national quota (set per project per year).
 Purchaser of the RES-E is a state-owned utility Sonelgaz.